History: First Issued: September 6, 2011. Last Revised: November 22, 2019.

 8.1 Written Report

-The Hearing Panel’s findings and recommendation shall be put into a written report addressed and delivered to the Chancellor within fourteen (14) calendar days after the hearing concludes or after the official transcript of the hearing is delivered to the Chair, whichever is preferable to the Panel.
-If additional time is needed, the Panel may request that the Chancellor grant an extension of time to complete its report.
-The report shall be signed by the Panel members subscribing to the report and shall note any dissenting votes.
-Any Panel member may file a minority report that shall be attached to the Panel’s report.
-Any Panel members subscribing to the minority report shall sign the report.
+The Hearing Panel’s recommendation shall be put into a written report addressed and delivered to the Chancellor within fourteen (14) calendar days after the hearing concludes or after the official transcript of the hearing is delivered to the Panel Chair, whichever is preferable to the Panel.
+If additional time is needed, the Panel Chair may request that the Chancellor grant an extension of time to complete its report.
+The report shall be signed by the Hearing Panel members subscribing to the report and shall note any dissenting votes.
+Any Hearing Panel member may file a minority report that shall be attached to the Panel’s report.
+Any Hearing Panel members subscribing to the minority report shall sign the report.

 9. OFFICIAL RECORD

-The official record of the case shall include the following items: the transcript from the pre-hearing meeting; the transcript from the hearing; any stipulations by the parties; a copy of all documents accepted into evidence; a copy of all (segregated) documents or summaries of witness testimony submitted as an offer of proof that were excluded from evidence and not considered by the Hearing Panel; all correspondence to/from the Panel Chair and/or the Panel to/from the parties or to the Panel.
+The official record of the case shall include the following items: the transcript from the pre-hearing meeting; the transcript from the hearing; any stipulations by the parties; a copy of all documents accepted into evidence; a copy of all (segregated) documents or summaries of witness testimony submitted as an offer of proof that were excluded from evidence and not considered by the Hearing Panel; all correspondence to/from the Panel Chair and/or the Hearing Panel to/from the parties or to the Hearing Panel.
 The official record should contain a table of contents and should be arranged in a logical and organized fashion.
-The official record shall be forwarded to the Chancellor when the Panel’s final report is submitted.
+The official record shall be forwarded to the Chancellor when the Hearing Panel’s final report is submitted.
+The record shall be considered part of the faculty member’s personnel file and is confidential.
+Access to such materials is only allowable as provided by law.

 11. CHANCELLOR’S DECISION